hugocarr/bazel_flask_boilerplate/README.md

 ### Local Development Workflow

-For local development, the project uses a Docker container that mounts the code into the container.
-This ensures consistency across different development environments.
+For local development, the project uses Bazel.
+Please ensure that you have bazelisk installed.

 1. Clone the repository:
 ```sh